 Van Foreest-MVL, round of 16 game 2: 1-0

 I’d won the first game.
 I wanted to finish the 4-game match at once and I made a few decisions that were a little too risky.
-I tried to remain active and not trade too much, but I ended up paying dearly for it in an endidgame where I was just slighyly worse.
+I tried to remain active while not trading too many pieces, but I ended up paying dearly for it in an endgame where I was just slightly worse.

 MVL-Van Foreest, round of 16 Armaggedon : 1-0

-A Knight’s endgame rather difficult to win, in which I put the pressure on as best I could, but in which Jorden defended really well up to this point.
+A Knight’s endgame rather difficult to win for white.
+I put the pressure on as best I could, but Jorden had really defended well up to this point.
 The number of pawns is drastically reduced, especially as he’s going to exchange one more by force.
-So I’m virtually down to only 2 pawns… But I’ve kept coming up with ideas, starting with 58.Ke3!?; he can’t take on d5 right away, because he’d lose the f6-pawn, or the pawn endgame.
+So we’re virtually down to only 2 pawns each… But I kept coming up with ideas, starting with 58.Ke3!?; he can’t take on d5 right away, because he’d lose the f6-pawn, or the pawn endgame.
 But he played well again: 58…Kd6 59.dxc6 Kxc6.
 Here, the logical move would be 60.Kc4 to play b5 of course, but I thought I’d fish in troubled waters instead, choosing 60.Ke4 Kb5 61.Kd5 Kh3 62.Kf3 Kc4.
 Here, I first checked 63.Kg2 obviously, but 63…Kxd5 63.Kxh3 Kc4 and black is on time, tempo-wise.
 But there was still one last trap, which I’d calculated in advance anyway, so as not to give him time to figure it out!
 63.Kxf6 and 63…Kxb4? loses after the pretty 64.Kh5! trapping the Knight.
 Jorden resigned after 64…Kg1 (64…Kc5 65.Kg2 Nf4+ 66.Nxf4 exf4 67.Kf3 Kd6 68.
 Kxf4 Ke6 69.Kg5 winning the opposition) 65.Kf2 Nh3+ 66.Kg2 1-0.

 Instead of taking the b4-pawn, 63…Nf4! was the only move, but frankly after 64.Ke4, you’d think that the b-pawn could now be defended (since 64…Kxb4?
 65.Nd5+), and with very little time on the clock, you’d tend to stop there.
 However, this was the right line to escape, because here 64…Nd3 65.Kd5 Nf2+ 66.Kf3 Nxg4 gets the draw!